Bo people (Andaman): History

 By 1980 only three out of the 23 surviving Great Andamanese claimed to belong to the Bo tribe.
 By 1994 their numbers had grown to 15 (out of 40).

 However, tribal identities became largely symbolic in the wake of the relocations.
 By 2006 the cultural and linguistic identity of the tribe had all but disappeared, due to intermarriage and other factors.
-The last speaker of the Bo language, a woman named Boa Senior, died at age 85 in late January 2010.
+The last speaker of the Bo language, a woman named Boa Sr, died at age 85 in late January 2010.